 7. TCU (-1)

-Well-rested TCU pummeled Abilene Christian 42-21 behind 337 passing yards, four touchdowns from Josh Hoover.
-But a big one awaits Saturday with SMU coming to Fort Worth.
+Well-rested TCU pummeled Abilene Christian 42-21 behind 337 passing yards and four touchdowns from Josh Hoover.
+A big one awaits Saturday with SMU coming to Fort Worth.

 8. Arizona (+1)

-The now 3-0 Wildcats forced two turnover on downs against Kansas State during the fourth quarter to prevail 23-17.
-Which also saw star running back for KSU Dylan Edwards leave early.
-Arizona will rest before the massive conference showdown against Iowa State.
+The now 3-0 Wildcats forced two turnovers on downs against Kansas State during the fourth quarter to prevail 23-17 over the weekend.
+Kansas State also saw star running back for Dylan Edwards leave early, which is something to monitor.
+Arizona will rest before a massive conference showdown against Iowa State.

 9. Houston (+2)